- Academic Records

 If I have been placed on probation what should I do?

 Discuss your upcoming semester with your academic advisor.
 It might be a good idea to lighten your academic load to increase the probability that you earn at least a 2.00 semester GPA.
+Students on academic probation may not enroll in more than 15 credit hours during the fall and spring semesters.
 You should also explore the possibility of course repeats to help quickly raise your GPA.
-UCM offers many free services for academic assistance through the Office of Academic Enrichment.
+UCM offers many free services for academic assistance and free tutoring through the Office of Academic Enrichment.

 How does being on academic probation affect my financial aid?